Petr Gandalovič: Education

-Gandalovič attended secondary school in Ústí nad Labem from 1978 to 1982, continuing on to the School of Mathematics and Physics at Charles University in Prague from 1982–1987.
+Gandalovič attended secondary school in Ústí nad Labem from 1978 to 1982, continuing on to the School of Mathematics and Physics at Charles University in Prague from 1982 to 1987.
 He subsequently taught in a secondary school in Ústí nad Labem until 1990.

 Political career

 In 1989, Gandalovič was a founder member of the Civic Forum, and was elected as a Member of the Federal Assembly in 1990.
 The following year he was one of the founders of the breakaway Civic Democratic Party.

 In 1992 he was appointed Deputy Minister of Environment, and in 1994 he became an adviser to the Minister of Foreign Affairs.
-In 1997 he became the Consul General of the Czech Republic in New York City, before returning to the Czech Republic in 2002 to serve one term as the Mayor of Ústí nad Labem.
+Between 1997 and 2002 he was the Consul General of the Czech Republic in New York City, before returning to the Czech Republic to serve one term as the Mayor of Ústí nad Labem.

-In 2006 he became Vice-chairman of the Civic Democratic Party, and served as Minister for Regional Development (2006-2007) and then Agriculture (2007-2009) under Prime Minister Mirek Topolánek.
+In 2006 Gandalovič was one of four people appointed Vice-chairman of the Civic Democratic Party, alongside Ivan Langer, Petr Bendl, and Petr Nečas.
+He served in the First Cabinet of Mirek Topolánek as Minister for Regional Development (2006–2007) before being named as Minister for Agriculture in January 2007 in Topolánek's Second Cabinet, which was dissolved in May 2009 after the government lost a vote of no confidence.

-From 2011 to 2017 he was the Czech Ambassador to the United States.
+Gandalovič became Czech Ambassador to the United States in 2011, remaining in the post until being replaced in 2017 by Hynek Kmoníček.